adithyaroy99/BigData-AmazonApplianceReviewAnalysis/README.md

-# BIG DATA ECOSYSTEM WITH DOCKER
+# BIG DATA Analytics

-Environment for studying the main big data frameworks in Docker.
+Welcome to the BigData Analytics repository!
+This repository is designed to provide you with hands-on experience and practical instructions for working with various Big Data tools and technologies.
 This setup will create Docker containers with the following frameworks: HDFS, HBase, Hive, Spark, Jupyter, Hue, MongoDB, Kafka, MySQL, and Zookeeper:

 ## REQUIRED SOFTWARE